codetony25/React-Introduction-Presentation/README.md

 return description;
 ```
-- So imperative is more like doing each step at a time to acheieve your problem.
+- So imperative is more like doing each step at a time to acheieve your solution.
 Eventually if you keep having code like this, it will become very difficult to maintain and read.
-- Declarative is more of what you want the program to do for you.
+- Declarative is more of what you want the program to do for you, it's about describing what you're trying to achieve.
 For example:
 ```js
 let name = 'Tony',
   friends = ['Peter', 'Marcello', 'Carl', 'Eric', 'SJ'],